Your Story Matters

-We’re building a collective picture of how ADHD-related harm shows up in real life — in schools, workplaces, families, healthcare, and silence.
+We’re building a collective picture of how ADHD-related harm shows up in real life — to help people understand what’s happening across systems, and what needs to change.
 You can also read some of the stories already shared here.

 If you’ve lived it, you’re welcome to add your voice here at any time.
 You can share your story or thoughts with your name, under initials, or completely anonymously.